For more information about medications and healthcare at school, please see Administrative Rule JGCD-R

 Areas of Responsibility

-- Orientation, training and professional development of consulting, itinerant and school nurses
+- Orientation, training, and professional development of School Nurses and Clinic Substitutes

-- Medical consultation for Section 504 plans for eligible students
+- Medical consultation for Section 504 plans for eligible students; RTI

 The Cobb County School District recognizes the importance of the health and welfare of students and staff.
 Therefore, the District establishes a school health service program to address the health and safety of students and staff.
 The program is staffed by a nursing supervisor, area consulting nurses, and licensed nurses in each school.